oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/action-groups.md

 All named action groups internally gathered under registry service `oro_action.action_group_registry`, which is the instance of [`\Oro\Bundle\ActionBundle\Model\ActionGroupRegistry`](../../Model/ActionGroupRegistry.php) class.
-It has simple api to `get` **action group** ([`\Oro\Bundle\ActionBundle\Model\ActionGroup`](../../Model/ActionGroup.php)) configured instance and perform its execution by invocation of `\Oro\Bundle\ActionBundle\Model\ActionGroup::execute` method wth proper params.
+It has simple api to `get` **action group** ([`\Oro\Bundle\ActionBundle\Model\ActionGroup`](../../Model/ActionGroup.php)) configured instance and perform its execution by invocation of `\Oro\Bundle\ActionBundle\Model\ActionGroup::execute` method with proper params.

 Recommendations
 ---------------

 **User Interface**
-In example above we've use in `actions` block action called `@flash_message`.
+In the example above we've used in `actions` block action called `@flash_message`.
 That action was mentioned only for example purpose.
-Usually you should not perform any user interface related actions in **action group** `actions` set.
-Because they can be called or used in scope of actions that have no available user interface environment in runtime.
+Usually, you should not perform any user interface related actions in **action group** `actions` set.
+Because they can be called or used in the scope of actions that have no available user interface environment in runtime.

 Using result of action group
 ----------------------------